SonarX-Team/sonarmeta-v4.2-contract/README.md

 - Give bonus to a holder node (mint authorization NFT tokens) - ./scripts/give-bonus.ts
 - List authorization tokens to the marketplace - ./scripts/list-to-marketplace.ts
 - Buy authorization tokens on the marketplace - ./scripts/buy-from-marketplace.ts

+## A possible early application scenario:

+Emoji packs (i.e. stickers, memes) — Spread IP in the most lightweight and efficient way!
+Static images, when transformed into a sticker, can express various emotions, making them more appealing to a wider audience.
+They can be shared effortlessly on any social media platform and spread virally in a p2p manner, without relying on centralized B2C recommendation algorithms, aligning with our expectations.
+Creating a set of 20-30 stickers with a reference image, can have a production cycle of less than a month.
+It is much simpler compared to videos and games, making it easy to attract early creators.
+An emoji pack can serve as an NFT collection, which we are already familiar with.

+Each creation node on SonarMeta is considered a basic IP image.
+An original can inspire a creator to mint a derivative node and deploy a separate NFT collection to mint stickers.
+The sticker NFTs are treated as components, added to the derivative node's token-bound account, applying for original authorization for the entire node.
+Now, the emoji pack can be distributed on any social media platform, such as Discord, Telegram, WeChat, allowing enthusiasts to freely share it.
+Due to the similarity between the derivative and the original, they can pass traffic value mutually, and the creator can consistently profit through reward coins.
+This innovative NFT gameplay continuously introduces NFTs into the real world, increasing the user base of Web3.
+Creators no longer need to rely on the limited transaction volume and low prices on platforms like Opensea to make a profit.

 ## Wait... still have something to say in person